Current constraints on the minimally extended varying speed of light model through the cosmic distance duality relation: Results

 \section{Results}

+In the Figure \ref{fig:dlrec} we show the Gaussian Process reconstruction of the luminosity distance, $D_{\text{L}}(z)$, as obtained by Eqs. \ref{eq:DLz}, \ref{eq:MB} and \ref{eq:sigma_DL}, using the Squared Exponential kernel.
 The $\eta(z)$ distribution of all points, as a function of the redshift, can be found in Figure~\ref{fig:eta_blik_2d3dbao}.
-In the upper panel we show the whole distribution, where the blue points correspond to the combination of SNe and 3D BAO, and the red points correspond to the combination of SNe and 2D BAO.
-The zoom of the 3D results can be found in bottom panel of the same figure.
+In the panel we show the whole distribution, where the blue points correspond to the combination of SNe and 3D BAO (SDSS), and the red points correspond to the combination of SNe and 2D BAO and the magenta points correspond to the combination of SNe with 3D BAO (DESI).

 In Table~\ref{tab:b_bestfits} we show the best fits and $1\sigma$ (second and third columns, respectively) deviation we found for the meVSL parameter $b$ with respect to each sub-sample of BAO used (first column).
 As we can see in the third column the reduced $\chi^2$ rely on an acceptable range, close to the unity.
 In the fourth column we can find the deviation of the best fit relative to the scenario where the CDDR is valid (i.e. $b = 0$).
 In almost all cases, the deviation is around $1\sigma$, making the results completely compatible with the validity of the CDDR.
 The most discrepant deviation can be found for the sub-sample comprised only with the 2D data.
 This result is compatible with recent works as~\cite{Favale:2024sdq} that also shows some particular features when the angular BAO is used.
 In order to better address this question, further investigations will be performed in future works.